Active Standard

-Multi-rotor unmanned aircraft systems (UAS) are widely used in the field of power inspection.
-Long-term high-voltage electromagnetic field environments and complex climatic conditions, are faced by highly integrated and precise power inspection drones.
-Devices in the multi-rotor UAS may malfunction during the operation if not properly maintained.
-Proper maintenance of the multi-rotor UAS can help ensure the long-term safe and stable operation of power inspection drones.
+In the field of power inspection, multi-rotor unmanned aircraft systems (UAS) are widely used.
+Long-term high-voltage electromagnetic field environments and complex climatic conditions are faced by highly integrated and precise power inspection drones.
+If not properly maintained, devices in the multi-rotor UAS may malfunction during the operation.
+The long-term safe and stable operation of power inspection drones can be aided by proper maintenance of the multi-rotor UAS.
 At present, there is no unified specification for maintenance personnel and no technical requirements for troubleshooting and fault diagnosis of multi-rotor UAS software and hardware.
 In this context, the formulation of this standard helps to standardize the maintenance procedures of multi-rotor UAS to support the reliability and safety of multi-rotor UAS operation.

 Working Group Details